CodeYourFuture/Module-Onboarding/Wireframe/articles.md

 1. What is the purpose of a README file?
-A README file in a Git repository is like a helpful guide that explains what your project is about and how to use it.
-It's usually the first thing people see when they visit your project.
+A README file in a Git repository is like a helpful guide that explains what your project is about and how to use it.So basically when people want to look at your project, that's the first thing they go to read.

 1. What is the purpose of a wireframe?